 The Epilepsy Foundation

 If you have been diagnosed with epilepsy or a seizure disorder and do not have health insurance (they also accept Medicaid), the Epilepsy Foundation offers specialized medical care and diagnostic testing at their clinics for adults with epilepsy .
 All of the clinics are funded in-part by a grant from the Texas Department of Health Services.
-Clinic sites are located in Amarillo, Beaumont, Fort Worth, Grapevine, Houston, Lubbock, & Lufkin.
+Clinic sites are located in Amarillo, Beaumont, Fort Worth, Grapevine, Houston, Lubbock, and Lufkin.
 The Epilepsy Foundation Clinic also can help patients with obtaining their seizure medication at low or no cost, if they qualify.

 Other Community Clinics

-There are other clinics in the community which provide health care; however, they most often provide primary care & don’t often provide specialty care like neurology.
+There are other clinics in the community which provide health care; however, they most often provide primary care and don’t often provide specialty care like neurology.
 They charge fees based on what you can afford.
 They may have samples of medications but often can’t provide medication assistance, especially for medications to treat a chronic condition.